caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 	  document.cookie = "lb=cdd96966817dd14a99f47ee17451464f29998da170814a16b483e4c1ff4c48cf";
 	  ```

+- **lb_retries** <span id="lb_retries"/> is how many times to retry selecting available backends for each request if the next available host is down.
+By default, retries are disabled (zero).

+  If [`lb_try_duration`](#lb_try_duration) is also configured, then retries may stop early if the duration is reached.
+In other words, the retry duration takes precedence over the retry count.

 - **lb_try_duration** <span id="lb_try_duration"/> is a [duration value](/docs/conventions#durations) that defines how long to try selecting available backends for each request if the next available host is down.
-By default, this retry is disabled.
+By default, retries are disabled (zero duration).

   Clients will wait for up to this long while the load balancer tries to find an available upstream host.
 A reasonable starting point might be `5s` since the HTTP transport's default dial timeout is `3s`, so that should allow for at least one retry if the first selected upstream cannot be reached; but feel free to experiment to find the right balance for your usecase.

 - **lb_try_interval** <span id="lb_try_interval"/> is a [duration value](/docs/conventions#durations) that defines how long to wait between selecting the next host from the pool.
 Default is `250ms`.
 Only relevant when a request to an upstream host fails.
-Be aware that setting this to 0 with a non-zero `lb_try_duration` can cause the CPU to spin if all backends are down and latency is very low.
+Be aware that setting this to `0` with a non-zero `lb_try_duration` can cause the CPU to spin if all backends are down and latency is very low.

+- **lb_retry_match** <span id="lb_retry_match"/> restricts with which requests retries are allowed.
+A request must match this condition in order to be retried if the connection to the upstream succeded but the subsequent round-trip failed.
+If the connection to the upstream failed, a retry is always allowed.
+By default, only `GET` requests are retried.

+  The syntax for this option is the same as for [named request matchers](/docs/caddyfile/matchers#named-matchers), but without the `@name`.
+If you only need a single matcher, you may configure it on the same line.
+For multiple matchers, a block is necessary.